-Copayments and Coin Covered Service You Pay Emergency Room Visits • Inside the Service Area \$250 per visit; Copayment waived if immediately admitted Outside of the Service Area \$250 per visit; Copayment waived if immediately admitted Transfer to an observation bed or observation status does not qualify as an admission to a hospital and your emergency room visit Copayment will not be waived.
+Copayments and Coir nsurance Covered Service You Pay Transfer to an observation bed or observation status does not qualify as an admission to a hospital and your emergency room visit Copayment will not be waived.
 Note: Your Cost Share will be the same Deductible, Copayment, or Coinsurance, as applicable, for Emergency Services provided by Plan Providers and non-Plan Providers.
-Calculation of the Cost Share will be in accordance with the requirements of state law or, in the event that state law is napplicable, then federal law.
-Family Planning Services Women's Preventive Services, including all Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity are covered under Preventive Care at the charge.
-Office visits \$40 per visit Voluntary termination of pregnancy No charge Male sterilization (i.e., vasectomies) Applicable Cost Share will apply based on type and place of service Hearing Services Hearing tests (newborn hearing screening tests are covered under preventive health care Services at no charge) Applicable Cost Share will apply based on type and place of Service Home Health Care No charge Hospice Care Services No charge Infertility Services Note: In Vitro Fertilization (IVF) is not covered under this Infertility Services benefit without the purchase of the Extended Infertility Services Rider.
-Office visits 50% of AC npatient Hospital Care 50% of AC All other Services for treatment of infertility 50% of AC Maternity Services ¢150 1 npatient and Birthing Center Delivery and all inpatient Services \$150 per admission Dutpatient delivery and all Services Applicable Cost Shares will apply based on type and place of service
+Calculation of the Cost Share will be in accordance with the requirements of state law or, in the event that state law is inapplicable, then federal law.
+Family Planning Services Women's Preventive Services, including all Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity are covered under Preventive Care at no charge.
+Office visits \$40 per visit Voluntary termination of pregnancy No charge Male sterilization (i.e., vasectomies) Applicable Cost Share will apply based on type and place of service Hearing Services Hearing tests (newborn hearing screening tests are covered under preventive health care Services at no charge) Applicable Cost Shares will apply based on type and place of Service Hearing aidsHearing aid tests \$40 per visit • Hearing aids (for children age eighteen (18) years or younger) (Limited to a hearing aid per ear every 24 months.)
+No charge per hearing aid per Member age 18 or younger Home Health Care No charge Hospice Care Services No charge Infertility Services Note: In Vitro Fertilization (IVF) is not covered under this Infertility Services benefit without the purchase of the Extended Infertility Services Rider.
+Office visits 50% of AC Inpatient Hospital Care 50% of AC All other Services for treatment of infertility 50% of AC Maternity Services Inpatient and Birthing Center Delivery and all inpatient Services \$150 per admission Outpatient delivery and all Services Applicable Cost Shares will apply based on type and place of service

 Copayments and Coinsurance Covered Service You Pay Prenatal care and the first post-natal visit No charge Postpartum home visits No charge Breast Pumps No charge Note: Maternity Services that are required by the Affordable Care Act are covered under Preventive Care Services at no charge.
-Medical Foods 25% of AC Medical Nutrition Therapy & Counseling \$20 per visit Morbid Obesity Services Applicable Cost Shares will apply based on type and place of Service Oral Surgery Applicable Cost Shares will apply based on type and place of Service Temporomandibular Joint (TMJ) Services Applicable Cost Shares will apply based on type and place of Service TMJ Appliances Applicable DME Cost Share will apply Preventive Health Care Services Routine physical exams for adults No charge Routine preventive tests for adults No charge Well child care visits No charge Routine immunizations for children and adults (No additional charge for immunization agent) No charge Routine Preventive Care Screenings conducted in a Lab or Radiology No charge Prosthetic and Orthotic Devices External Orthotics • Rigid and semi-rigid orthotic devices (Limited to standard devices) 10% of AC Therapeutic shoes and inserts (Limited to individuals who have diabetic foot disease with impaired sensation or altered peripheral circulation) 10% of AC External Prosthetics • Artificial limbs No charge Breast prosthesis following a Medically Necessary mastectomy No charge Ostomy and urological supplies No charge
+Medical Foods 25% of AC Medical Nutrition Therapy & Counseling \$20 per visit Morbid Obesity Services Applicable Cost Shares will apply based on type and place of Service Oral Surgery Applicable Cost Shares will apply based on type and place of Service Temporomandibular Joint (TMJ) Services Applicable Cost Shares will apply based on type and place of Service TMJ Appliances Applicable DME Cost Share will apply Preventive Health Care Services Routine physical exams for adults No charge Routine preventive tests for adults No charge Well child care visits No charge Routine immunizations for children and adults (No additional charge for immunization agent) No charge Routine Preventive Care Screenings conducted in a Lab or Radiology No charge Prosthetic and Orthotic Devices External Orthotics Rigid and semi-rigid orthotic devices (Limited to standard devices) 10% of AC • Therapeutic shoes and inserts (when Medically Necessary) 10% of AC External Prosthetics Artificial limbs 10% of AC Breast prosthesis following a Medically Necessary mastectomy 10% of AC Ostomy and urological supplies 10% of AC